Arpita-deb/Bellabeat-fitness-app/README.md

 # Phase-3 PROCESS
 1. Choosing the tools:
-   For data processing and cleaning I'm using R programming language is used and RStudio is used as the IDE.
+   For data processing and cleaning I'm using R programming language and RStudio as IDE.

 2. Checking the data for errors:
    1. After importing the files, saved them in different dataframes namely activity and hourly_sleep